sharwell/developer.rackspace.com/README.md

 ## Full Site Setup

-__Note__: You should use this setup if you work on the entire d.r.c. site, its infrastrcuture, etc.
+__Note__: You should use this setup if you work on the entire d.r.c. site, its infrastructure, etc.

 1. Download and install [Vagrant 1.6 or higher](http://www.vagrantup.com/downloads.html).